fcrepo-exts/migration-utils/README.md

 ## Overview

-This utility iterates the foxml files of a fedora 2 or 3 repository, and creates a Fedora 6 compliant OCFL [Oxford Common File Layout](https://ocfl.io)
+This utility iterates the foxml files of a fedora 3 repository, and creates a Fedora 6 compliant OCFL [Oxford Common File Layout](https://ocfl.io)

 Migrations to Fedora 6 write migrated objects directly to the filesystem as [OCFL](https://ocfl.io/draft/spec/) objects.